lets-blade/blade/README.md

 * Plug-in extension mechanism
 * Template engine Plugin
 * Cache Plugin
+* The source code of less than 100kb

 ## Quick start
 First.
 Use maven to build a webapp, join dependency on the blade,Recommended for the [latest version](LAST_VERSION.md)